 In addition to selling products in the United States, the firm sells products in a number of foreign countries.
-Many of those products are produced in other countries, but some are produced in the United States and sold in foreign countries.
-Over the course of our study, the firm saw the currency grow continually weaker in one country in which it sold a substantial number of its U.S.-produced products.
-Since it sold these products in the currency of the foreign country, it was beginning to lose profits on those sales.
+Many of those products are produced abroad, but some are produced in the United States.
+Over the course of our study, the firm saw the currency grow continually weaker in one country in which it sold a substantial number of its U.S.produced products.
+Because it sold these products in the currency of the foreign country, it was beginning to lose profits on those sales.
 Despite these losses, the firm did nothing to adjust these prices for some time.
 When asked why they weren't changing prices, a pricing analyst stated that "it was too costly to open the doors to negotiation" with its foreign customers.
-The exchange rate of the US dollar increased by more than 11 percent, before the company's managers even considered any action.
+The exchange rate of the U.S. dollar increased by more than 11% before the company's managers even considered any action.
 Thus, only after a sustained period of losses did managers begin to discuss possible actions.
-After considerable discussion, and additional loss of another 5 percent, the firm finally chose to impose a surcharge to adjust its international price for the currency fluctuations.
-Thus, the price rigidity is caused by the prohibitively high cost of price adjustment.15
+After considerable discussion, and an additional loss of 5%, the firm finally chose to impose a surcharge to adjust its international price for the currency fluctuations.
+Thus, price rigidity is caused by the prohibitively high cost of price adjustment.